OpenGlobalMind/rel8-wiki/Rethinking the Tools for Thinking Podcast.md

 Tools for Thinking ought to use Tools for Thinking!
 A lot!
 So let's.

-In fact, let's leave behind wave after wave of useful materials, starting with the [visionary documents](https://bra.in/2pxbo6) that described the potential that computers offered us.
+In fact, let's leave behind layer after layer of useful materials, building atop the [visionary documents](https://bra.in/2pxbo6) that described the potential that computers offered us.

 ### Simplify the Format

-Let's take the production value down a notch and not worry about audience size, but instead about
+Let's take the production value down a notch and not worry about audience size, but instead about utility and accessibility.

+### Questions to Answer for the Podcast

+- What tools do we want to use to podcast?
+Other resources?
+- Who is interested in participating?
+- How should we coordinate?
+	- Scheduling on Airtable?
+Other?
+	- Conversations on Discord?
+Other?
+- Where is the common virtual ground?
+[The Big Fungus](https://www.thebigfungus.org/)?

+### Questions to Ponder in the Podcast

+- What parts of the early visions have been fulfilled?
+Which have not materialized?
+- How can the early visions improve what we're building now?
+- Why is computer history so white male?
+Where is the diversity?
+-